GZhang2/CMF-weevil-host-associations/interview.assignment.md

 Some other observation.
 For the 118 papers, 103 have an .xml file and 15 do not have one.
 Why? xml not provided by journal?

-I experimented with a query for 'aceae', which the ending of plant familiy names, e.g., Asteraceae and Fabaceae.
+**Issue.** How do I query for part of a word?
+I experimented with a query for 'aceae', which is the ending of plant familiy names, e.g., Asteraceae and Fabaceae.
 I got 624 open access results.
 However, a query for 'weevil AND aceae' did not work and the following error was returned.

 > error: Malformed or empty response from EuropePMC.
 Try running again.
 Perhaps your query is wrong.